juglab/napari-n2v/docs/index.md

 ### N2V2

-Eva Höck, Tim-Oliver Buchholz, et al. "[N2V2 - Fixing Noise2Void Checkerboard Artifacts with Modified Sampling Strategies and a Tweaked Network Architecture](https://openreview.net/forum?id=IZfQYb4lHVq)", (2022).
+Eva Hoeck, Tim-Oliver Buchholz, et al. "[N2V2 - Fixing Noise2Void Checkerboard Artifacts with Modified Sampling Strategies and a Tweaked Network Architecture](https://openreview.net/forum?id=IZfQYb4lHVq)", (2022).

 # Support

 This plugin was developed thanks to the support of the Silicon Valley Community Foundation (SCVF) and the Chan-Zuckerberg Initiative (CZI) with the napari Plugin Accelerator grant _2021-240383_.

+Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license, "napari-n2v" is a free and open source software.